Main Content

 sound(audio,fs)

-Use the audioFeatureExtractor object to extract the features and then transpose them so that time is along rows.
+Use the audioFeatureExtractor object to extract the features.
 Normalize the features and then convert them to 20-element sequences with 10-element overlap, which corresponds to approximately 600 ms windows with 300 ms overlap.
 Use the supporting function, HelperFeatureVector2Sequence, to convert the array of feature vectors to sequences.

 featuresNormalized = (features - normalizers.Mean)./normalizers.StandardDeviation;